any-docs/css/content/reference/properties/column-gap/index.md

 {{EmbedLiveSample("Flex_layout", "auto", "220px")}}

 > [!NOTE]
 > While there is horizontal space between adjacent flex items in each flex row, there is no space between the rows.
-To set vertical space between flex rows, you can specify a non-zero value for the {{cssxref("row-gap")}} property.
-The {{cssxref("gap")}} shorthand property is also available to set both the `row-gap` and `column-gap` in one declaration, in that order.
+To set vertical space between flex rows, you can specify a non-zero value for the `row-gap` property.
+The `gap` shorthand property is also available to set both the `row-gap` and `column-gap` in one declaration, in that order.

 ### Grid layout